Sphinx: Greece

 A sphinx or a female centaur on a Mycenaean larnax from Tanagra, 14th – 12th century BC, in the Archaeological Museum of Thebes.

 In the Bronze Age, the Hellenes had trade and cultural contacts with Egypt.
 Before the time that Alexander the Great occupied Egypt, the Greek name, sphinx, was already applied to these statues.
 The historians and geographers of Greece such as Herodotus wrote extensively about Egyptian culture.

 There was a single sphinx in Greek mythology, a unique demon of destruction and bad luck.

 Apollodorus describes the sphinx as having a woman's face, the body and tail of a lion and the wings of a bird.
 Pliny the Elder mentions that Ethiopia produces plenty of sphinxes, with brown hair and breasts, corroborated by 20th-century archeologists.
 Statius describes her as a winged monster, with pallid cheeks, eyes tainted with corruption, plumes clotted with gore and talons on livid hands.
+John Tzetzes described her as having the front of a lion, the rear of a human, the wings of a griffin and the claws of an eagle.

 Sometimes, the wings are specified to be those of an eagle, and the tail to be serpent-headed.
 According to Hesiod, the Sphinx was a daughter of Orthrus and an unknown she—either the Chimera, Echidna, or Ceto.
 According to Apollodorus and Lasus, she was a daughter of Echidna and Typhon.

 The sphinx was the emblem of the ancient city-state of Chios, and appeared on seals and the obverse side of coins from the 6th century BC until the 3rd century AD.